PANKAJSINGH18/American-Fingerspelling-Sign-Language-Recognition/README.md

 3. run the finger.py file in order to run the Project

-## Model is being trained over the kaggle and below is the refence of the Notebook
+## Model Reference

 https://www.kaggle.com/code/pankajkumar2002/361-380-tr-epochs-git-fingerspelling

+## About Model Building

+The model is being trained over the kaggle.
+It took 8 days of training with GPUP100 using the Pytorch checkpoints.
+The Model Architecture is based upon Transformer for which the encoder part is taken as a squeezeormer and for the decoder standard decoder with 2 layers is used.

 ## Note

-There is high probability of getting Runtime error with tflite-runtime.
-This error would be reason on Registerting tensorflow_runtime twice by tflite and medipape.
+There is a high probability of getting a Runtime error with tflite-runtime.
+This error would be the reason for Registering tensorflow_runtime twice by tflite and medipape.
-Inorder to prevent the Runtime Error Make the following changes.
+In order to prevent the Runtime Error Make the following changes.

 Go to '$HOME/pythonvenv/python310/lib/python3.10/site-packages/tensorflow/lite/python/interpreter.py'